 To be eligible for the electronic Doctoral Candidate Badge, a learner must currently be admitted to a doctoral program in any of Capella University’s graduate schools and registered for doctoral coursework.
 Eligible learners must have completed requirements and coursework as outlined for their program by their school.
 This typically includes completion of core, specialization, and elective courses and relevant program and residency requirements, including field work, with a minimum cumulative grade point average of 3.0 on a 4.0 scale.
 Eligible learners will receive an email notification with instructions for claiming their badge.

 The university maintains a record of external requests for learners’ education records, except for directory information, and of the disposition of the requests.
 The university may disclose education records to authorized agencies and appropriate institutions as specified in the FERPA policy located on Campus.

 Important Information about the educational debt, earnings, and completion rates of students who attended Capella’s programs: CapellaResults.com/outcomes .

-Learners who have complaints that have not otherwise been resolved through contact with Academic Advising, Enrollment Services, Financial Aid, University Operations Support, or Technical Support may submit their request to LearnerSupport@capella.edu.
+Learners who have complaints that have not otherwise been resolved through contact with Academic Advising, Enrollment Services, Financing Support Team, University Operations Support, or Technical Support may submit their request to LearnerSupport@capella.edu.